Kaʼapor

-The Kaʼapor are an indigenous people of Brazil.
+The Kaʼapor are an Indigenous people of Brazil.
 They live on a protected reserve in the state of Maranhão.

+Ethnography

 They were the subject of a book by anthropologist Dr. William Balée in an exhaustive study of their ethnobotany lifeways and the historical ecology of the area they currently inhabit.

+Geographical distribution

 They live in a heavily deforested area of Pre-Amazonian forest, but have managed to protect the forest within their designated reserve.

+Deafness

 There is a high degree of congenital deafness among the Kaʼapor, and consequently most of the hearing community knows sign language.
 (See Ka'apor Sign Language.)

+Lands

-Their forest reserve is under attack from illegal loggers, and in September 2014 the tribe took matters into their own hands when they attacked a group of loggers, tying them up, humiliating them before destroying the logs that had been extracted from the forest and burning the logger's lorry, before eventually setting them free.
+Their forest reserve is under attack from illegal loggers, and in September 2014, the Kaʼapor took matters into their own hands when they attacked a group of loggers, tying them up, and humiliating them, before destroying the logs that had been extracted from the forest and burning the logger's lorry, before eventually setting them free.